ctphoenix/Python-Course-Material/chapter2.md

 - Call `play_game` once.

 *** =hint
 - Use a `while` loop to check if anyone has won, or the game is a draw.
-While no one has, keep alternating between Pplayers 1 and 2 using a `for` loop and `random_place`!
+While no one has, keep alternating between Players 1 and 2 using a `for` loop and `random_place`!
 - Once either player has won or the game is a draw, you could use `break` to quit the `while` loop.

 *** =pre_exercise_code